 - Supporting a Felon in Receiving Firearm Rights

 After being released from Prison, many felons want to get a firearm to either hunt or for personal protection.
 But, unfortunately that isn’t allowed.

 In 1934, the federal government passed a law denying anyone convicted of a violent felony the right to own a gun.
 This added to a restriction that already existed to prevent violent felons from owning machine guns.

 This remained as the law until the Gun Control Act in 1968 when it was amended to include all persons convicted of any felony, even those that did not involve violence.
 This remains in effect until the current day.

-Many felons are not aware that it is also illegal for felons to own any type of ammunition.
+Aside from a gun, many felons are not aware that it’s also illegal for felons to own any type of ammunition.

 Being caught with just one bullet will result in being tried and convicted of another felony, which will carry a more severe sentence because of a prior conviction whether it was a violent crime or not.

 The law is the law and when a felon is convicted, they (presently) are unable to purchase a gun or ammunition moving forward.